Knowledge Distillation with Deep Supervision: Experiment

 \subsection{Ablation Study}

-As shown in Table~\ref{table:ablation}, removing $\mathcal{L}_{Fea}$ or simply assigning equal weights to each shallow layer for each sample causes a considerable drop in accuracy, which demonstrates the importance of our used feature-based knowledge and lose-based weight allocation strategy.
-Note that even if these two modules are both removed, i.e., we only use class predictions of the teacher to supervise shallow layers of the student model, the model performance still outperforms DSN \cite{Lee2015Depply} using ground-truth labels as supervisory signals by 1.48\% (from 74.25\% to 75.73\%).
+As shown in Table~\ref{table:ablation}, removing $\mathcal{L}_{Fea}$ or simply assigning equal weights to each shallow layer for each sample causes a considerable drop in accuracy, which demonstrates the importance of our used feature-based knowledge and loss-based weight allocation strategy.
+Note that even if these two modules are both removed, i.e., we only use class predictions of the teacher to supervise shallow layers of the student model, the model performance still outperforms DSN \cite{Lee2015Depply} using ground-truth labels as supervisory signals by 2.54\% (from 73.98\% to 76.52\%) and outperforms KD \cite{Lee2015Depply} only enabling the last student layer to learn class predictions by 0.97\% (from 75.55\% to 76.52\%).

+We further explore the impact of the auxiliary classifier structure on the final performance.
+From the results of Table~\ref{table:aux_impact}, we can find that \textit{adding simple auxiliary classifiers} (a global average pooling layer and a fully-connected layer) to each shallow layer performs similarly to the baseline, which only allows the last layer to participate in the learning of teacher knowledge.
+This is because feature maps from shallow layers capture fine-grained details that are meaningless for the final prediction.
+It is thus necessary to use \textit{complex auxiliary classifiers} (adding multiple convolutional layers before the global average pooling layer) to capture coarse-grained features, which improves accuracy from 76.93\% to 78.05\%.